alipourhabibi/otel-client/examples/README.md

-# OpenTelemetry Client Example for OpenObserver
+# OpenTelemetry Client Example for OpenObserve

 This example demonstrates how to use the `otel-client` package to integrate OpenTelemetry with a simple HTTP server in Go.
-The server exposes a `/hello` endpoint, logs requests using `slog`, records metrics (accepted/failed requests and latency), and traces operations, all sent to an OpenObserver instance.
+The server exposes a `/hello` endpoint, logs requests using `slog`, records metrics (accepted/failed requests and latency), and traces operations, all sent to an OpenObserve instance.

 ## Prerequisites

 - **Go**: Version 1.21 or later.
-- **OpenObserver**: Access to an OpenObserver instance with a valid endpoint and token.
+- **OpenObserve**: Running locally on `http://localhost:5081` with OTLP endpoint at `localhost:5081` (or your custom endpoint).
 - **curl**: For testing the HTTP endpoint.
+- **Docker**: If running OpenObserve in a container.

 ## Project Structure